-The election exit poll is a poll by voters shortly after leaving voting stations.
+The election Exit Polls is a poll by voters shortly after leaving voting stations.
 Unlike an opinion poll, which asks who the electorate is planning to vote for, an exit poll asks who the elector was actually voting for.
 A similar poll is an entrance poll, which is before actual voters’ vote.
 Pollsters – usually private firms working for newspapers or broadcasters, perform exit polls to provide an early indication of how an election has turned out, as the actual outcome can take hours or even days to count in many elections.

 Warren Mitofsky, the founder of Mitofsky International, invented the exit poll.
 The polls conducted by Indian companies and media organizations are Today’s Chanakya, ABP-Voter, India Today-Axis, Times Now-CNX, Republic-Jan Ki Baat and Chintamani, among others.
 Many of these companies conduct exit polling using the random sample process.
 They often opt to predict the actual outcome by systematic sampling.
 The organizations ask people who they voted for from different age groups, class, caste, religion, etc and on that basis, they make their prediction of the final outcome.
 The forecast is based solely on the fact the voters gave the right answers.